 Exposure to credit risk, liquidity risk, and market risk arises in the normal course of the Group's business.
 The Group manages market risk arising from the volatility in foreign currency, interest rate, and fuel price exposures in part through the use of derivative financial instruments including forward contracts, swaps and options.
 The Group does not utilize derivative financial instruments for trading or speculative purposes.
 At the inception of each hedge the Group determines whether it will or will not apply hedge accounting.
-No hedges have been designated as at March 31, 2013 and 2012.
+As at March 31, 2014 the Group has entered into four interest rate forward contracts (note 6 (c)) and has applied hedge accounting to these contracts (2013: nil).